pbogre/prometheus-disk-exporter/README.md

 the installation step includes adding a sudoers configuration to run this command without the need of a password for the specified user.

+If you are running this on a proxmox host, the partitions that are mounted in container or VM guests will not have the usage entry.

 ## installing

 These steps assume that you are running with root privileges.